Boldly painted. Joyfully feminist.

 Nurturing curiosity is a big part of my art.

-For more about how nonhuman animals don’t fit neatly into traditional ideas of gender, check out my queer science picture book Crime Against Nature, which you can download for free!
+Many people find the idea of sorting everyone into just two categories comfortable, but, as this maned lioness proves, “male” and “female” are complex concepts.
+For more about how nonhuman animals don’t fit neatly into traditional ideas of gender, check out Crime Against Nature, a queer science picture book which you can download for free!